Twitter’s Funniest Catholic Poet Reviews the 2018 Met Gala

 MOM (apparently looking at a totally different picture than I am): Quite the package going on, in his blue pants.

-OK, now Lana Del Rey and another rando have shown up.
-Lana’s so Marian anyway, she barely even needs 7 daggers in her heart.
+ME: Mom gets the packages in our household.
+Okay, now Lana Del Rey and another rando have shown up.
+Lana’s so Marian anyway, she barely even needs seven daggers in her heart.

 MOM: I’m sorry but Jared Leto looks like (BURSTS into laughter) the guy who just died in jail!
 Don’t put that down!